 - est

 The subgroup estimate.
-Estimates must be available for all subgroups.
+Estimates must be available for the two subgroups being compared.

 - favourable_indicator